philipjpark/tea_leaves/README.md

 ## 🚀 Vision

 *Tea_leaves* is a revolutionary **Multi-Asset Bartering Exchange (BEX)** that transforms traditional finance into a global, digital, instant system using crypto rails and smart contracts.
-Instead of USD being the middleman, assets swap directly: ***Ex.* Prediction tokens → ETH → ETF → Startup equity → Commodities → back to crypto**.
+Instead of USD being the middleman, assets swap directly:
+***Ex.* Prediction tokens → ETH → ETF → Startup equity → Commodities → back to crypto**.

-This turns finance into a continuous, always-on barter network where anything can be traded for anything, anywhere, anytime.
+This turns finance into a continuous, always-on barter network where anything can be traded for anything, anywhere, anytime but yes managed by both Trad-Fi and De-Fi.

+Finally there is a happy medium in the convergence.

 ### 🎯 What *Tea_leaves* is About
 - **Platform Identity**: *Tea_leaves* - Multi-Asset Bartering Exchange (BEX)